sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/getting-started.md

 ### Connecting the Device to a Computer

-The SidecarTridge Kickstart emulator has two modes: mass storage mode for transferring Kickstart image files and ROM emulation mode for booting the Atari ST with the selected Kickstart image.
+The SidecarTridge Kickstart emulator has two modes: mass storage mode for transferring Kickstart image files and ROM emulation mode for booting the Amiga with the selected Kickstart image.
 This section focuses on mass storage mode.

 To enter mass storage mode, plug the SidecarTridge Kickstart emulator into the USB-C cable and connect it to your computer.
 It can be connected to both the Amiga and your computer simultaneously but will enter mass storage mode when powered on from the USB-C cable.